toshiouchi/Img_Captioning_CLIP_BERT_Mask_Predict/README.md

 ```
 ## Generated captions

-Generated captions at epoch 10.
+Generated captions for test data at epoch 10.

 ```
 hypo: in this image we can see some strawberries the table surface.